yanqingyao1994/DODet/README.md

 ```
 @unpublished{DODet,
-   author = "Cheng, Gong and Yao, Yanqing and li, ke and Xie, Xingxing and Wang Jiabao and Yao.
-Xiwen and Han, Junwei",
+   author = "Cheng, Gong and Yao, Yanqing and li, ke and Xie, Xingxing and Wang, Jiabao and Li, Shengyang and Yao, Xiwen and Han, Junwei",
    title = "Dual alignment for oriented object detection",
 }